-#2 DO NOT put you puppy on the floor/ground at vet's office.
+#2 DO NOT put you puppy on the floor/ground at the vet's office.
 EVEN/especially OUTSIDE!!!
-Do NOT allow other people/dogs to touch your puppy. the vet's office good place to pick up disease and/or kennel cough!
+Do NOT allow other people/dogs to touch your puppy.
+The vet's office is a good place to pick up disease and/or kennel cough!

 #3 Take your shot record to first vet visit.
 Your vet will more than likely recommend internal Flea Medication (some even calling it 'wormer").
 PLEASE SAY NO! please do not kill your puppy or allow your vet to do so.
 Giving ANY type of internal flea medication voids your health warranty.
 I will not replace your puppy if you allow your vet to kill/damage him/her.

 #4 Please Read and reRead recommended shots: Your puppy has had a NeoPar (Parvo) shot at 4 wks of age.
-Then either a 2 way or 5 way at 6 wks of age and probably a Bordetella (kennel cough) at 7 wks of age.
+Then either a 5 way at 6 wks of age and probably a Bordetella (kennel cough) at 7 wks of age.
 PLEASE DO NOT allow your vet to give more than a 5 way (Parvo/Distemper/Influenza) at next 2 vet visits. that is NO Lepto!
-NO Corona! and PLeASE people DO NOT GIVE RABIES UNTIL 6 Months old!!!!! your vet is NOT YOUR BOSS!!!
+NO Corona! and PLeASE people DO NOT GIVE RABIES UNTIL 6 Months old!!!!!
+Your vet is NOT YOUR BOSS!!!
 You are!!
-You are paying this bill. this is YOUR DOG and if you over vaccinate you can cause allergies and skin issues for the rest of your pet's life!!
+You are paying the bill.
+This is YOUR DOG and if you over vaccinate, you can cause allergies and skin issues for the rest of your pet's life!!

-#6 Socializing. having read the above you may want to keep puppy under lock and key at home. ahahah i know i know i can be over the top.
+#6 Socializing. having read the above you may want to keep puppy under lock and key at home. haha I know I can be over the top.
 Now I DO socialize my puppies about 4 months old (other than family and friends up and down my dirt road) I take them to the airport to Tractor Supply, to Home Depot, to Lowes, to every feed store and Thrift store in 2 counties!
-Even to our little local park after school when i know there will lots of kids there.
+Even to our little local park after school when i know there will be lots of kids there.
 You can do this right without over exposing them.